Data Protection: Subject Access

 Application 1 - information held on the Police National Computer (PNC)

 Information held on the PNC such as details of convictions, cautions, warnings, reprimands and Penalty Notices for Disorder can be requested from the Association of Chief Police Officers Criminal Records Office (ACRO).
-Should you wish to request PNC information you will need to download, print and complete the ACRO subject access form (ACRO SAR 1) which can be found by clicking the link below, the completed form, along with £10 processing fee and valid forms of identification must be sent directly to ACRO using the address provided on the form.
+Should you wish to request PNC information you will need to complete an ACRO subject access form (ACRO SAR 1) which can be found on ACRO’s website by clicking the link below, the completed form, along with £10 processing fee and valid forms of identification must be sent directly to ACRO using the address provided on the form.

 All enquiries about requests made to ACRO, progress with requests and and timescales for responses should be directed to ACRO on 0845 6013 999.